 3. Small Leaves and Stunted Growth

-Another sign of nitrogen deficiency is that the plant will be smaller with smaller leaves.
+Another sign of nitrogen deficiency is that the plant will be smaller with little leaves.
 You'll notice the plant's growth slowing down, and it won’t reach the size it normally would during this stage.

 4. Premature Flowering